Provoit/provoit-types/README.md

 cargo install diesel_cli --no-default-features --features mysql
 ```

-This project also needs a **MySQL** database, the easiest way to have one is with docker.
+This project also needs a **MySQL** database, the easiest way is using docker.

 ## Contributing